downson-lang/downson/SPECIFICATION.md

 Only the following two forms are considered to be *well-formed*:

   * a heading containing simple text only (ie. no emphasis or other inline elements).
-In this case the text is trimmed from both the left and the right and is taken as the key of the newly created object.
+In this case, the text is trimmed from both the left and the right and is taken as the key of the newly created object.
   * a heading containing simple text followed by a single *key alias* or a single *ignore alias* only.

 Subsequent keys defined with the *emphasis syntax* are registered on the *current object*, unless otherwise noted.